HombreOso/expenses_app/Compulsory list for expenses assessment.md

 Total number of dynamic expense categories should not be more than seven.

+It should be possible to edit expenses.
+E.g. if they are created incorrectly.

 Monitoring timespan: from 1st day of current month to the last day of that month.

 Data should be collated into a database.
 Which database to use: a local NoSQL or SQL database, and a cloud database like Firebase.